ontolex/morph/data/polysynthetic/Readme.md

 # Polysynthetic languages

-Example: Inuktitut, an Eskimo-Aleutic language from the Eastern Canadian Arctic, official language in Nunavut (Canada).
+Example: Inuktitut, an Eskimo-Aleut* language from the Eastern Canadian Arctic, official language in Nunavut (Canada).
 Our analysis is based on the Uqialaut analyzer.
 Uqailaut is an ad-hoc implementation in Java, but roughly equivalent to an FST implementation (as available for the closely related Kalaallisut language from Western Greenland).
 Inuktitut poses a number of unique challenges because of its extremely rich morphology.

+* We are aware that the exonym "Eskimo" is considered derogative in Canada, and that "Inuit" is preferred.
+However, "Inuit" excludes the Yupik languages of Alaska, so that in absence of a better designation, we stay with the traditional term when referring to (features of) the group of languages that includes both Inuit and Yupik.

 The Uqailaut Inuktitut data was originally included in the OntoLex-Morph GDrive and migrated to OntoLex-Morph GitHub on 2021-10-06.